MeteoraAg/met-lock-sdk/docs.md

 interface CreateVestingEscrowParams {
   base: PublicKey; // The base address
   sender: PublicKey; // The sender address
+  isSenderMultiSig: boolean; // Whether the sender is a multi-sig account
   payer: PublicKey; // The payer address
   tokenMint: PublicKey; // The token mint address
   vestingStartTime: BN; // The vesting start time